Install OctoPrint on Raspberry Pi Zero 2W

 - Check the Pi if it is powering up by looking at the LEDs on it.
 If the red LED is on that means it has power and if the green LED is blinking, that means it is accessing the disk for booting up or for other operations

-- Check if the Raspberry Pi is able to connect to the network, it might be out of your home Wi-Fi’s range, you might be entered the Wi-Fi credentials wrong.
+- Check if the Raspberry Pi is able to connect to the network, it might be out of your home Wi-Fi range, or you might be entered the Wi-Fi credentials wrong.

 - If you are sure the Raspberry Pi is connected to the network, try to reach it with its IP Address in